 If you were satisfied with your driver, then a 15% tip is standard.
 If the driver was exceptional, friendly and didn’t drive like a maniac, 20% is a very nice tip.
 If your driver was really awful, did not follow your instructions, was rude and DID drive like a maniac, you don’t need to tip.
 Check out our guide to Tipping in New York City to know in advance what customary practice is.

 The easiest way to get a cab is to have someone else do it for you — if you are in a scenario that allows for that.
 If you are staying at a hotel, the hotel doorman likely has a strong whistle and the perfect arm wave.
 Many hotels have cabs waiting outside at the ready to pick up a fare.
-At the airports, there is a specific line for taxis.
+At the airports, there are specific lines for taxis.
 However, when you are out and about seeing the sights, you will need to hail that taxi yourself.
 This video shows you how.

 How to tell if a taxi is available

 On the top of taxis are small lit panels with the taxi’s medallion number on it.
 How the panel is lit indicates if the cab is available, already has a passenger, or is off-duty.
 These are the rules: